Researchers play a vital role in supporting and collaborating on the development and delivery of The Ideas Fund projects and learning.

 Rather than a full application, we are now taking Expressions of Interest (EOI) from both community groups and researchers who are interested in the process of working in partnership and developing the project together.

 - The EOI asks for base line information about you, your motivations for putting in an EOI, areas you’re interested in and how you feel about working with a partner.
 You can find a word version copy of the Researcher EOI questions here.
 When you’re ready you can apply via this link.
-Note that the deadline is midday on Wednesday 8 June.
+Note that the original deadline of 8 June has been extended for Researchers.

 - The community groups who are shortlisted will be able to access all the expressions of interest submitted by researchers, and then select who they would like to be put into contact with to develop their idea.
 We will contact you if this is the case and set up a meeting where you can share ideas and start to build a relationship.
 We think it’s unlikely that every researcher will be matched through this process.
 If you’re not, we will still explore ways to share your details with other applicants to the Fund so that partnerships could be developed outside of The Ideas Fund process.